AlistairLR112/EnglandCrimeAssociations/README.md

-Now the rule with the highest confidence is **(Vehicle Crime + Status update unavailable -> Metropolitan Police Service)**.
+Now the rule with the highest confidence is **(Bicycle Theft -> Investigation complete; no suspect identified)**.
 So what does this mean?
-This means that given that a crime is a vehicle crime and there is no status update, the probability that it falls within the constabulary of the Metropolitan Police is around 75%
+This means that given that a crime is a Bike Theft, the probability the investigation will be complete with no suspect identified is around 72%

-The other 3 rules in the 69%+ confidence/conditional probability region follow a similar pattern.
+The other 3 rules in the 65%+ confidence/conditional probability region follow a similar pattern.
-- **(Bicycle Theft -> Investigation complete; no suspect identified)**
+- **(Other theft -> Investigation complete; no suspect identified)**
 - **(Burglary -> Investigation complete; no suspect identified)**
 - **(Vehicle Crime -> Investigation complete; no suspect identified)**

-So, it implies that the probability of no suspect being identified after a bike theft, burglary or vehicle crime is about 69-72%.
+So, it implies that the probability of no suspect being identified after a burglary, vehicle crime, an incident of criminal damage or arr is about 69-72%.

 Another interesting rule is **(Manchester -> Investigation complete; no suspect identified)**.
-So what this is saying is, the model estimates that the probability that a reported crime leads to a complete investigation with no suspect identified, given that the crime occurred in Manchester around 64%
+So what this is saying is, the model estimates that the probability that a reported crime leads to a complete investigation with no suspect identified, given that the crime occurred in Manchester around 65%

 Another block of these rules is **(Unable to prosecute suspect -> Violence and sexual offences)**, which sounds worrying but doesn't really say much.
-The conditional probability of a crime being a violence and sexual offence, given that you were unable to prosecute the suspect is around 62%.
+The conditional probability of a crime being a violence and sexual offence, given that you were unable to prosecute the suspect is around 61%.

 ```python